qkzk/fm/development.md

   - [x] run custom command
   - [x] cli info
 - [ ] BUG **IMPORTANT** terminal reset after crash
-- [ ] new shell command expansion %c current clipboard

 ## TODO

 ### Next version

+- [ ] shell_command_parser refactor.
+The whole pipeline should be simplified as much as possible.
+  - [ ] new shell command expansion %c current clipboard
 - [ ] menu / rendering / widgets
       What is a menu in fm ?

-  - render
-  - actions
+  - render : should be cached as much as possible.
+For many menus, it doesn't change much.
+  - actions : should be attached to menus in a way or another.
+Don't store everything in status
+  - [ ] header should be a trait implemented by Header (-> FilesHeader), PreviewHeader, MenuHeader or event variants
   - [ ] at this point I should list what it should do for every menu and rewrite it from scratch
   - [ ] menu reset is a mess, menu set is a mess, status refresh is a mess
   - [ ] don't store shortcut.
 Always get them on the fly.
   - [ ] should all menus be calculated on the fly ? config/hardcoded -> ~static~ build -> filter if something -> render / actions

-  - [ ] header should be a trait implemented by Header (-> FilesHeader), PreviewHeader, MenuHeader or event variants
+- [ ] ratatui component for progress bar for copymove

 - [ ] previewing text files with bat ? binaries with xxd